 One of the biggest difference a feature can make in progressive lenses is the Zeiss precision feature.
 As you can see in the video above you always get a smaller zone in the lower half of the lens for reading.
 If this reading zone is not positioned properly, problems with near vision must occur and every other feature of the lenses will be pretty useless.

 That is the nice part about Zeiss lenses.
-Even in the Zeiss Pure lenses, you get an optimization that considers your eyes position and so the reading zones get just get centered perfectly in front of your eyes to maximize your width of the reading zone.
+Even in the Zeiss Pure lenses, you get an optimization that considers your eye’s position and so the reading zones get just get centered perfectly in front of your eyes to maximize your width of the reading zone.

 Zeiss Progressive Office Lenses

-Office glasses have progressive office lenses that are optimized for you to have a really wide width of view for the in the upper half for the pc screen and your reading zone in the lower half of the lens.
+Office glasses have progressive office lenses that are optimized for you to have a really wide width of view for the upper half of the pc screen and your reading zone in the lower half of the lens.
 The most optimized normal progressive lenses can not compete with these types of lenses if you are using a PC screen on a daily basis.
 You can do so much more eye movements in the near zone from the left to the right and you will not notice the blurriness compared to normal progressives.

 As you add more of a clear distance in the upper half of the lenses to see something clearly behind the screen you could notice more blurriness on the left and right as you perform eye movements.
 If you are using a really big screen like a 27″ you might notice the smaller field of view.